 This essentially cuts out the tunnel stage of the VPN journey.
 So, instead of using the VPN to create an encryption tunnel to disguise the internet connection that already exists, the VPN can automatically encrypt the data before serving it to the user.

-It also prevents ISPs from accessing any data that has been left non-encrypted (for whatever reason) and bypasses any restrictions placed on the user’s internet access (for instance, if the government of that country places a curfew on internet access).
+It also prevents ISPs from accessing any data that has been left non-encrypted (for whatever reason) and bypasses any restrictions placed on the user’s internet access (for instance, if the country's government puts a curfew on internet access).

-Before installing a VPN, it’s important to be familiar with the different ways to implement them.
+Before installing a VPN, it's essential to be familiar with the different ways to implement them.

 Standalone VPN clients require a piece of software to be installed.
 This software will be configured to match the requirements of the endpoint.
 When establishing the VPN, the endpoint runs the VPN connection and connects to the other endpoint, establishing the encryption tunnel.